 Classification (Heading 2)

-[14][12]This should include succinct but detailed description of major phenotypic features (macro- and micromorphology, physiological characteristics), natural habitat, distribution, current classification and phylogenetic placement of the strain/specimen selected for sequencing.
-Authors should provide readers with additional background as to how the organism was isolated from nature (if a microbe), its association with other community members, any special properties that are noteworthy (e.g., pathogenic, symbiotic, industrial use, taxonomic type strain, model organism, etc.).
-In a separate subsection, of this section, authors should provide chemotaxonomic information (e.g. whole cell fatty acid composition, respiratory quinones, cell-wall composition, other unique or diagnostic cellular components).

-This section should also include two figures: a phylogenetic tree indicating current placement and a photomicrograph or electron photomicrograph of the source organism.
-This section must also include a reference to Table 1, which provides a standardized summary of key features of the source organism.
-The layout of Table 1 is fixed and authors must not vary the appearance of information in the table.
-Rather, they must supply this information so that readers may view the descriptive information in a consistent fashion.

-Chemotaxonomic data (optional, Heading 3)

-See the above description (under Classification and features)

-Symbiotaxonomy (optional, Heading 3)

-See the above description (under Classification and features)
+A phylogenetic tree was constructed showing the relationship of Lake Mendota (ME) and Trout Bog (TB) genomes to other sequenced members of Methylophilaceae.
+The tree was built based on a concatenated alignment of 37 universal marker genes [13].
+A a maximum-likelihood tree was constructed using RAxML.
+Allowing the software to determine the best protein substitution model (‘-m PROTGAMMAUTO’ flag).
+Bootstrap values are shown next to each node, as a percentage of 100 rapid bootstraps.
+Multiple marker genes are required because these genomes are incomplete (meaning any given marker gene is unlikely to be found in all genomes).
+For these 37 marker genes, phylogenetic trees built from individual markers have been shown to be congruent [14].

+Phylogenetic analysis identified members of both the LD28 and PRD01a011 lineages, with the remainder of the samples belonging to the genus Methylotenera (Table 1).
+In contrast a previous study [12], our analysis indicates members of the genus Methylopumilus belong to separate phylogenetic groups, revealing an opportunity to further refine the phylogeny of the family Methylophilaceae.

 Genome sequencing information (Heading 1)

 Genome project history (Heading 2)

-This section of the manuscript should provide a detailed summary of the sequencing, assembly and annotation methodology.
+This section of the manuscript should provide a detailed summary of the sequencing, assembly binning (for metagenome-assembled genomes) and annotation methodology.
 The section should include an introductory paragraph that provides the readers with specific information about the sequencing project, when the project began and was completed, whether the sequence is complete or remains as a draft genome, and the quality of the draft, which public databases contain the project data and other relevant information.
 These data should be summarized in Table 2.
+If the genome collection contains reports from multiple projects, the authors need to provide the preceding information for each project.

 Growth conditions and genomic DNA preparation (Heading 2)

 In the case of cultivated organisms, please provide the source of the organism (e.g., culture collection and accession number) and the conditions that were used to grow the strains(s) for DNA extraction (media, temperature, aeration, volume of culture, length of incubation).
-Also provide the method used to harvest and lyse the cells, and to extract and purify the DNA and to assess its purity.
+For all genomes, provide the method used to harvest and lyse the cells, and to extract and purify the DNA and to assess its purity.
+For single-cell genomes, authors should provide on the MDA protocol used.

-Genome sequencing and assembly (Heading 2)
+Genome sequencing, assembly, and binning (Heading 2)

-Provide a succinct and detailed description of the methods used to sequence and assemble the genome(s).
+Provide a succinct and detailed description of the methods used to sequence, assemble, and bin the genome(s).
 Identify the sequencing center where the work was performed, the sequencing technology(ies) used, library construction, number of reads and read length.
 Cite any relevant references regarding methods used.
-Also, provide a succinct and detailed description of the assembly, including the software used for preliminary assembly, finishing and error checking and correction of mis-assemblies.
+Also, provide a succinct and detailed description of the assembly and binning, including the software used for preliminary assembly, finishing and error checking and correction of mis-assemblies.
 Provide a brief description of the size of the final assembly, the number of contigs, and coverage.

 Genome annotation (Heading 2)